Mtsoukis/Tariff_OCR_20th/README.md

 ## Results

 Overall, I retrieve correct import quantity and value for just over 85% of products (8852/10393).
-The Output file contains the processed OCR output and the Results.JSON
+The Output file contains the processed OCR output csv 'semi-final' and the Results.JSON

 ## To Do